 The catch trends of both in number and in weight for age 8-16 and 17+ combined appeared to gradually decline with fluctuations from 1997/98 season to the present.

-The low levels of the older portion and the gradual declining trend of spawning stock throughout the 2000s give some concerns of potential low reproduction in recent years.
+The low levels of the older portion and the gradual declining trend of Indonesian catch since 2001/02 season raise some concerns of potential low reproduction in recent years.

 5. Overall Conclusion: